 Many of you have probably seen a label like these when shopping for lighting.
 It is important to look at the lighting facts label when buying bulbs just like you look at the nutrition facts when buying food.
 Instead of focusing on the wattage when buying light bulbs, there are many different categories that affect the performance of the bulb you are buying.
 The question is what do all the different categories mean?

 Instead of looking for the wattage to determine how bright the bulb is, look for the lumens.

 Wattage is a measure of the energy used by a bulb.
 The higher the wattage, the more energy a bulb uses.
 With incandescent bulbs, wattage was a good measure of brightness.
 Now, because LEDs use significantly less energy, wattage does not accurately portray the level of brightness.

 Lumens are the actual measurement of visible light.
 The table below shows a handy comparison between lumens and the wattage of the different bulbs.

 |450 lm||40 W||6-9 W|

 |800 lm||60 W||8-12 W|

 Estimated Yearly Energy Cost

-This tells you roughly how much money you will spend per year given a bulb that is used three hours a day with an electric rate at $0.11.
+This tells you roughly how much money you will spend per year given a bulb that is used three hours a day with an electric rate of $0.11.
 This is a great tool to compare the different types of bulbs and compare different LEDs with each other as well.
-By comparing the two Lighting Facts labels, you will see that the cost of LEDs are significantly lower than the cost of incandescent bulbs on a yearly basis.
+By comparing the two Lighting Facts labels, you will see that the cost of LEDs is significantly lower than the cost of incandescent bulbs on a yearly basis.
 So, even though the upfront costs are higher, you will save money in the long run.